Vaidehi Agarwalla 🔸

 Bio

-I lead Product at Momentum, and care about making funding for high impact causes more robust & diversified.
-I live in the Bay Area, advise Asia-based community builders and run Pineapple Ops.
+I care about making funding for high impact causes more robust & diversified.
+I'm based in the Bay Area, advise Asia-based community builders and run Pineapple Ops.
 I previously worked in consulting, recruiting and marketing, with a BA in Sociology and focused on social movements.
 (A little on my journey to EA)

 Unless otherwise stated, I always write in a personal capacity.